Radarr/Radarr/CONTRIBUTING.md

 # Development

-Radarr is written in C# (backend) and JS (frontend).
+Radarr is written in C# (backend) and TypeScript (frontend).
 The backend is built on the .NET8 framework, while the frontend utilizes Reactjs.

 ## Tools required